 Immigration Legal Services

 The MIRA Immigration Legal Services Program assists with naturalization petitions and green card applications.
 There is no fee for the service, although application fees still apply.
 In FY20-21 MIRA assisted 278 clients with immigration legal services.

 Ms. Youngberg joined MIRA in June 2014 to serve as Executive Director.
-With nearly twenty years’ experience in the non-profit field, she holds a master’s degree in Divinity from the University of Chicago and a bachelor’s degree from Sarah Lawrence College.
+With nearly twenty-five years’ experience in the non-profit field, she holds a master’s degree in Divinity from the University of Chicago and a bachelor’s degree from Sarah Lawrence College.
 Prior to MIRA, Laura served at non-profit organizations, including Holy Family School, Health for Humanity, and Northwestern University.

 OTHMAN AL ANI

-Mr. Al Ani joined MIRA in May 2014 as Case Manager and Employment Specialist, and is now Program and Legal Clinic Manager.
+Mr. Al Ani joined MIRA in May 2014 as Case Manager and Employment Specialist, and is now Director of Operations.
 He obtained his bachelor’s degree in Physics from Al-Mustansiriya University in Baghdad in 2006.
 In Iraq, Othman was a social worker for Norwegian Refugee Council, where he helped internally-displaced Iraqis to advocate for their rights and supplied them with any necessities.
 He received partial accreditation to provide immigration legal assistance from the Department of Justice/Bureau of Immigration in 2016.
 At MIRA, Othman oversees all direct service staff, program development and evaluation.